wp-plugins/daves-wordpress-live-search/readme.txt

 1. There must only be one search box per page.
 If there is more than one search box, the plugin gets confused.
 This may be fixed in a future release.
 1. In the HTML, your search box must be named "s".
 This is the name the standard search widget uses, so this is only an issue for themers who include their own search box.
 1. This plugin will not work on PHP 4.x

+== Changelog ==

+v1.3 2009-05-22  Dave Ross  <dave@csixty4.com>

+     * Fixed an annoying bug where the search results div collapsed and expanded again every time an AJAX request completed

+     * Cancel any existing AJAX requests before sending a new one

+     * Check for PHP 5.x.
+Displays an error when you try to activate the plugin on PHP < 5

+     * No longer sends the entire WP_Query object to the browser.
+This was a potential information disclosure issue, plus it was a lot to serialize on the server and parse in the brower

+     * Minor code cleanup & optimizations

+v1.2 2009-04-10  Dave Ross  <dave@csixty4.com>

+	 * Code cleanup & optimizations

+	 * Styled the admin screen to fit in with WordPress better

+	 * New option: display the results above or below the search box

+	 * Included a note on the admin screen recommending the Google Libraries plugin

+v1.1 2009-03-30  Dave Ross  <dave@csixty4.com>

+	 * Code cleanup & optimizations

+	 * Fixed compatibility issues with PHP < 5.2.0 and PHP < 5.1.2

+	 * New option: limit the number of results to display

+v1.0 2009-03-13  Dave Ross  <dave@csixty4.com>

+	 * Initial release